'Alexa, how did I sleep last night?' is a thing now

 - "Alexa, warm up the right side of the bed."

-There are plenty of smart sleep devices sold today, but we haven't yet seen a connected mattress that works with Alexa (or any other voice control platform).
+There are plenty of smart sleep devices sold today, but we haven't yet seen a connected mattress that works with Alexa, or any other voice control platform for that matter.

 Sleep Number's 360 and It beds, for instance, have all sorts of built-in tech that give you detailed sleep stats -- but they don't currently support Alexa, Siri or Google Assistant commands.
 It seems there's value in being able to ask Alexa to warm the mattress, particularly in the groggy hours when you'd rather not blindly fumble around for your phone.